steven-mi/tensorflow-2.0-generative-models/README.md

 # Generative-Adversarial-Networks-Experiments
-This repository contains experiments with GANs with Tensorflow 2.0.0a0
+This repository contains experiments with GANs with Tensorflow 2.0.0a0.
+Still working on the repository.

 ## TODO
 - README.md